SM 32x500 [2xM8] / N42 - magnetic roller

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.